 Spelling variations of this family name include: Dicer, Dyser, Dice, Dyse, Dyce, Dycer and others.

 Early Notables of the Diss family (pre 1700)

 More information is included under the topic Early Diss Notables in all our PDF Extended History products and printed products wherever possible.

-Diss Settlers in United States in the 19th Century
+Diss Settlers in Australia in the 19th Century